Ringworm in Children

 - Antifungal medicine taken by mouth for 4 to 8 weeks.
 Some children may need longer

-- Special shampoo to help get rid of the fungus
+- Special shampoo to help get rid of the fungus.
+Shampoos can't replace the oral medicine,

 If your child has a kerion or a secondary sore (abscess) or bacterial infection, the